 Yōhen Haikaburi Tea Ceremony Bowl by Wada Tōzan

 Haikaburi means literally "ash covered."
-It is a technique which involves placing pots directly in or around the ash pit of a kiln that has already been fired for several hours.
-With a failure rate of well over 60 percent, haikaburi is a very hit-and-miss technique, but pots that can survive the grueling conditions in the pit display an unrefined energy like no other type of ceramic.
+It is a technique which involves placing pots in or around the ash pit of a kiln that has already been fired for several hours.
+As more wood is burned, ash builds up to the face of the pot and fuses with the clay body.
+With a failure rate of well over 60 percent, haikaburi is a very hit-and-miss technique, but pots that can survive the grueling conditions around the pit display an unrefined energy like no other type of ceramic.

-On the face of the bowl, a light ash slip is transformed into a lunar-like landscape of dark seas and lighter plains, while the back, in contrast, is more tranquil.
-Heat change gradations and encrusted ash inside the tea pool serve as testament to the awesome dynamics inside Ōizumi-gama.
+On the face of the bowl, a light ash slip is transformed into a lunar-like landscape of dark seas and intricately winding troughs, while the back, in contrast, is more tranquil.
+Heat change gradations and encrusted ash inside the tea pool serve as testament to the awesome temperatures inside the kiln.